 What Libraries Will We Build In This Course?

-Then we will progressively increase the difficulty of each library: we will build a dynamic tab container that allows to receive a template as a component input, effectively allowing to override parts of the component template while keeping a default look and feel for the component.
+Then we will progressively increase the difficulty of each library: we will build a dynamic tab container that allows receiving a template as a component input, effectively allowing to override parts of the component template while keeping a default look and feel for the component.

 We will then build a reusable dynamic modal component with customizable content.
-This component have its contents configurable via either content projection or an input template, and will introduce the notion of Structural Directives.
+This component has its contents configurable via either content projection or an input template and will introduce the notion of Structural Directives.

 At the end of the course, we are going to take all the components and directives that we built in previous sections, and we are going to build one larger example using them: A Payment Modal Widget!

 We will then introduce the Angular Animations module, and use it to animate the modal widget, we will see how to define animations that can be reused across components.

 We will learn how to create an AOT compatible library in the Angular Package Format, how to define a library module, how to isolate the styles of a component but still make them customizable, how to design components and directives to make them easier to maintain – making them customizable while at the same time giving the components great default behavior.